top of page

 Max had the first stage of his complicated dental surgery this week.
 One canine was removed from both the top and bottom jaws - they were very difficult to remove as they had broken right off and been ground down.

-He still needs the other broken canines removed however there is a very big a risk of the jaw breaking to do it all at the same time.
-He is recovering really well and is eating with as much enthusiasm as usual!
+He still needed the other broken canines removed however there was a very big a risk of his jaw breaking to do it all at the same time.
+Max recovered really well from this first stage, and continued eating with as much enthusiasm as usual!

 July 15th

-We had a major breakthrough today!
+We had a major breakthrough on this day!
 For the very first time Max actively sought out some affection.
-Maria has spent a lot of time gaining his trust and today she reaped the rewards as Max started purring and rubbing his face all over hers!
+Maria had spent a lot of time gaining his trust and today she finally reaped the rewards as Max started purring and rubbing his face all over hers!
 He now looks clean, his wounds are healed, his fur is in lovely condition, and he has put on some weight.
+He looks a very different boy from the one who came to us two months ago.

 And one month later...

-Max has had the final part of his dental treatment and is recovering well.
+Max had the final part of his dental treatment and recovered well.

 Max was adopted in September 2024 after being moved to our large communal enclosure to give him more space once he was fully recovered.
-He transitioned easily and loves his new cat dad.
+He transitioned easily into a home and loves his new cat dad.
 Max is thriving on all the attention he is getting :-)

 bottom of page